brianjhudson/DevMtn-React-Introduction/README.md

 export default App;
 ```

+To access the calculator image in the App.js file, please also move the calculator.png file into the src directory.

 In addition to App.js, we are going to over-write index.css ( app -> src -> index.css ) with the following code:
 ```css